Modjeska Canyon, California

 The canyon is also the location of the Tucker Wildlife Sanctuary.
 Most of the canyon is bordered by the Cleveland National Forest.
 The community of Modjeska is very tight knit, hosting several in-canyon events, such as pot lucks, dance lessons, movie nights at the park, Fourth of July parades, as well as Christmas and Halloween parties.
 The parties are usually held in the Modjeska Community Center and the Fire Station.
 They also hold events for non-residents to come and enjoy, such as an arts and crafts fair held in early spring at the Tucker Wildlife Sanctuary.

 History

 Modjeska is named after the 19th-century Polish stage actress, mother of the famous bridge engineer Ralph Modjeski, Helena Modjeska, who settled in the canyon in the late 19th century.
-Her home from 1888 to 1906, "Arden," is a National Historic Landmark.
+Her home from 1888 to 1906, "Arden", is a National Historic Landmark.
 The house and gardens are private; therefore, reservations are required for a tour of the property.
 The house is typically open only once or twice a month.

 Mary Teegarden Clark, an early resident of nearby Orange, described a late 1800s community picnic in Modjeska in her memoirs, Pioneer Ranch Life in Orange.

+Demographics

+For statistical purposes, the United States Census Bureau first listed Modjeska as a census-designated place (CDP) in the 2020 census.

+2020 census

 The Brotherhood of Eternal Love was incorporated as a non-profit organization in Modjeska on Oct 26, 1966 — a few months before John Griggs and other founding members relocated to the Woodland Drive neighborhood of Laguna Beach, CA (later known as 'Dodge City').